MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 ## Releasing the examples

-GitHub Actions automatically creates a new release whenever code is merged into the `master` branch of this repository.
-Steps to prepare for a release include:
+Steps to create a release include:

-1. Run the examples to generate model input files, disabling model runs and plots &mdash; e.g. from the `autotest/` directory, run `pytest -v -n auto test_scripts.py`. **Note**: if model runs are enabled, the size of the `examples/` directory will balloon from double-digit MB to several GB.
+1. Generate model input files, disabling model runs and plots &mdash; e.g. from the `autotest/` directory, run `pytest -v -n auto test_scripts.py`. **Note**: if model runs are enabled, the size of the `examples/` directory will balloon from double-digit MB to several GB.
 We only distribute input files, not output files.
-2. Generate notebooks and tables &mdash; from the `scripts/` directory, run `process-scripts.py` to generate LaTeX tables for the documentation PDF from specially formatted code/comments in the example scripts.
-3. Build the documentation PDF with `build-pdf.sh` or `build-pdf.bat` from the `doc/` directory.
-This script runs multiple passes of `pdflatex` and `bibtex` to build the PDF document
-    1. `pdflatex mf6examples.tex`
-    2. `bibtex mf6examples`
-    3. `pdflatex mf6examples.tex`
-    4. `pdflatex mf6examples.tex`
-4. Zip up the model input files.
+2. Build the PDF documentation as described above.
-5. Release the documentation PDF and model files archive.
+5. Release the documentation PDF and a zip archive of model input files.

+These should not be necessary to perform manually, as GitHub Actions automatically creates a new release whenever code is merged into the `master` branch of this repository.